Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-At one extreme is broad wealth management that includes portfolio management.
-In this case, for example, a small private firm manages the finances of high-net-worth families with multimillion-dollar portfolios.
+At one extreme is broad wealth management which includes portfolio management.
+In this case, for example, a small private firm manages the finances of high-net-worth families with multi-million-dollar portfolios.
 Services provided may include estate planning, tax planning, risk management, and business succession planning, along with portfolio management.

 Lately, there have been more opportunities for investors to outsource their portfolio management needs or build a portfolio using tools provided by brokerage firms.
 Generally, these are accessible to investors with minimums that start at $5,000.

 When I invest with Betterment, all of my money is invested immediately in a portfolio designed by its professionals (but which can be refined by me).
 There is no account minimum.
 An annual fee of 0.25% is charged on portfolio balances.
 Betterment has a lot of user-friendly features that include a goal-setting mechanism that helps align my investments and portfolios with a specific goal and time horizon.
 Rebalancing is free and there are no trading or transaction fees.
 Also, the firm provides investors with a tax-loss harvesting feature, which may improve overall returns.